Bild von Gerd Altmann auf Pixabay

 The judges emphasized that a warning must always be issued before an injunction is initiated in order to avoid the costs of the proceedings.
 Only if the warning is ignored or rejected can further steps, such as applying for an injunction, be taken.

-Warning letter protects against unnecessary costs
+Warning for copyright infringement on YouTube protects against unnecessary costs

 The decision of the Regional Court of Cologne clearly shows that the YouTube system of “strikes” and “counter-notifications” does not comply with the warning requirement.
 Even if platforms such as YouTube have mechanisms to punish copyright infringements, this is not a substitute for legal action or a proper warning.

-This means for companies, creatives and rights holders: If you want to take action against copyright infringements on YouTube, a warning letter is essential in order to avoid subsequent costs in the event of an immediate acknowledgement.
+This means for companies, creatives and rights holders: If you want to take action against copyright infringements on YouTube, a warning letter is essential in order to avoid subsequent costs in the event of an immediate acknowledgment.
 This also applies if the YouTube complaint procedure has already been used.

 Contact person